fogg-lab/transcriptomic-data-integrator/README.md

 ## Setup

 Run the below commands in any terminal (Linux, Mac, Windows Powershell or CMD).
-Replace dummy email with your email which will be submitted to with your queries to the NCBI API.
+Replace dummy email with your email which will be submitted with your queries to the NCBI API.
 ```zsh
 git clone https://github.com/fogg-lab/transcriptomics-data-query-and-retrieval.git
 cd transcriptomics-data-query-and-retrieval